petergns/awsCatalog/README-Backup.md

 **AWS Instance Note:** It might be required to clear your browser cookies or use more than one browser, if there is a problem of constant logouts under a minute.

-### Application Debugging Note
+### Prepare Application

-This application has a localhost port in application.py for locally hosted debugging purposes:
+1. This application has a localhost port in application.py.
+So you should note down the localhost port, for when you Setup and Configure the Instance:
 ```
 if __name__ == '__main__':
     app.debug = True
     app.secret_key = 'super_secret_key'
     app.run(host='0.0.0.0', port=5000)
 ```
+**Localhost Note:** So if the port was for example port=6000, then you would include 6000 in the port list for your instance instead.

 ### Setup and Configure Instance

 Create an [Amazon AWS Lightsail account](https://portal.aws.amazon.com/).